vbhattaccmu/gradsync/README.md

 **Production-grade multi-GPU data-parallel training over NCCL — Rust core with communication/compute overlap, Python SDK, and one Terraform command to a GPU cluster.**

-> A small, auditable, production-ready implementation of data-parallel training.
+> A small, auditable, production-ready implementation of data-parallel training library.
 Every line is readable Rust or plain Python; no black boxes.

 ## What is this?